TheOtherBrian1/Is_NSFW_Reddit_Bot/README.md

 # Is_NSFW_Reddit_Bot

 Detects if an account is NSFW.
-Intended to be used by SFW subreddits to detect and monitor potentially malicous actors who enter platonic sub-reddits.
+Intended to be used by SFW subreddits to detect and monitor potentially malicous actors.
 Designed initially for the platonic sub, /r/cuddle_buddies,
 <img src = "Readme-assets/demo.png" />

 <hr />